Tanglifei/PPT/PITCHME.md

 ---

 ## Target Journal & Conference
+* Journal of System and software
+* Journal of system engineering
+* Cyber-Physical Systems(iccps)
+* The International Conference on Information Processing in Sensor Networks(ipsn)
 * International Journal of Computer Integrated Manufacturing
 * Journal of Manufacturing Science and Engineering
 * Journal of Manufacturing Systems